 By Jarett Warner

-*Mr. Warner is an associate at Havkins Rosenfeld Ritzert & Varriale, LLP in New York, New York.
-Warner and Carla Varriale, a partner at the firm, have litigated several high profile cases for professional and minor league sports teams.
-They also counsel risk managers, venue owners and operators, general counsels and clients with self-insured retentions to minimize liability and to develop successful litigation strategies.
+Jarett L. Warner is an associate at Havkins Rosenfeld Ritzert & Varriale, LLP in New York, New York.
+He specializes in the defense of professional and minor league sports teams in personal injury actions and litigations arising out of stadium construction.
+He has also counseled risk managers, venue owners and operators, general counsels and clients with self-insured retentions to minimize liability and to develop successful litigation strategies.
+He can be reached at Jarett.Warner@hrrvlaw.com or (646) 747-5104.